| [This item

 quite as much felt there as here, and the early morning is sometimes

 bitterly cold.
+Their chains

 were as follows.
 Each man wears a strong leathern girth round him above